Justin-Credible/Ionic-TypeScript-Starter/README.md

     $ npm install
     $ gulp init

-At this point your environment should be ready for development!
-If you've encountered errors check out the full guide to [getting started](http://Justin-Credible.github.io/Ionic-TypeScript-Starter/getting-started).
+Your environment should now be ready for development!
+If you encounter errors, check out the full guide to [getting started](http://Justin-Credible.github.io/Ionic-TypeScript-Starter/getting-started).